Skyscanner/backpack-android/CONTRIBUTING.md

 #### Creating tests

 Snapshot tests live in the `app` module.
 For a new test class extend from `BpkSnapshotTest`.
-Each test function will result in a separate test function - try to add a test for each state of a component.
+Each test function will result in a separate screenshot test - try to  keep the tests simple and add a test for each state of a component.
 Use the `setDimensions` function in the `setup()` function to set the right dimension for the snapshots.

 For `View` components you can create the component, set the states and then call `snap` to take the screenshots.